Blog

 I was just thirteen at the ‘Dawning of the Age of Aquarius’.
 Now, more than fifty years on, the spirit of this infectious song still seems to permeate western culture with its moon-struck optimism and idealism.
 Freedom, peace, innovation, unity, equality, rights and enlightenment became bi-words of a boom that is still echoing loudly off the silo walls.

 But somehow, now, it has started to feel desperate — this promise of progress.
 These last years have left us with a sour taste and indigestion.
 Our oughts and ideals have turned against us and turned us against each other.
-Visions of utopia have morphed into myopia.
+The proliferating visions of utopia have morphed into myopia, and the once friends with differences have become enemies, unable or unwilling to entertain points of view from other intersections.

 It is in the fine print of the story of civilization that we find ourselves — the unsung foot soldiers of larger narratives.
 We who live, laugh and love; learn, labour and create; marry and nurture, before finally taking our leave — we are the purveyors of joy, of ‘lebensfreude’.
 We lay claim to the enjoyment of God Creator — to the common, grace filled inheritance that is central to our being and history’s unfolding.
 To have kept at this, in spite of the disasters and corruption that afflict us, is all the more remarkable.